cunychenhclass/cisc3171proj-group7/README.md

 ### Username textbox (Home Screen)
 Interacts with taken and banned username databases.
-Submit button to submit and progress to next screen (info screen).
+Submit button to submit and progress to next (Info) screen.

 ### Hashing Passwords (Home Screen)
 Allows the encryption and decryption of login passwords for the purpose of security.

 ### Theme Screen (Home Screen)
-This changes the background of the application.
+This allows the user to set the background of the application.

 ### Leaderboard (Home Screen)
-Allows users to see a specific leaderboard (leaderboards for different categories of the quiz).
+Allows users to see a specific leaderboard (leaderboards for different modes of the quiz).

+## MVP (Minimal Viable Product) composed of 6 user stories

+### Home Screen - Guest Enter Name
+User launches app.
+Arrives at Home screen and may enter a guest name into textbox and click enter to proceed to next screen.
+Warning message triggered if user enters name stored in banned username database.

+### Info Screen
+User can read the setup and rules of the game and click OK to advance to next screen or Home to go back to Home screen.

+### Mode Select Screen
+User can select one of 6 game modes providing different number of questions, or go back to the Info or Home screens.

+### Question Screen - Answer
+User can pick 1 of 4 answers on the Question screen within a time limit and accumulate points if answered correctly.
+If no answer is picked in time the next question is displayed.

+### Question Screen - Lifeline
+User can click on any of 3 lifelines which provide different aid for the question.
+If they do not pick a lifeline during the quiz, bonus points are added to their total score.

+### Question Screen - Last Question
+User answers the last question and their total score is displayed to them on the next screen as well as their leaderboard placement and some stats comparing user to other players.

 ## Risks and Mitigation
 Risk of poor time management, which could result in late delivery of app or